aniuli21/Can-t-Touch-This-Arduino-Car/README.md

 **Instructions:**

-Connect Arduino UNO to power then start aproaching the car just to see it running from you
+Connect Arduino UNO to power then start approaching the car just to see it running from you

 **Code is available in:** [proiect_v2.ino](./proiect_v2.ino)